socketsupply/fake-api-gateway-lambda/README.md

  - `opts.env` ; An optional env object, the lambdas will have these env variables set in `process.env` ; this allows you to pass test paramaters to the lambdas.
+ - `opts.enableCors` ; An optional boolean.
+If set to true the HTTP server will respond with CORS enabled headers.
  - `opts.populateRequextContext` ; An optional function that creates
   a request context object that will be passed into every lambda invocation for this api-gateway.
 This function takes the lambda